 - Noodle People: He is very skinny, which only makes it easier for him to contort.

 - The Rival: Competes with Catwoman, as they are often out to steal the same prizes.

-- Rogues-Gallery Transplant: Traditionally a Flash rogue rather than a Batman rogue and Ragdoll never even interacts with Flash once he's introduced.
+- Rogues Gallery Transplant: Traditionally a Flash rogue rather than a Batman rogue and Ragdoll never even interacts with Flash once he's introduced.